 - Rock hard feel off the tee, doesn’t provide much feel around greens

-MG Senior Golf Balls help older golfers regain their groove, providing distance and feel from any part of the course.
+MG Senior Golf Balls help older golfers regain their groove, delivering distance and feel across the entire course.

 Although they are classified as non-conforming by the USGA (United States Golf Association), the MG Senior Golf Ball adds anywhere from 15 to 25 yards of distance to your game.